Innaarsuit: Transport

-2018 Iceberg
+Iceberg Incidents

 In July 2018, an unusually large iceberg appeared off the shore of Innaarsuit.

 Some residents were evacuated in case the iceberg calved causing a wave that could swamp the settlement.

+In July 2025, another huge iceberg drifted very close to the village’s harbour.
+The iceberg was in position for at least a week and authorities warned people to stay away from it due to fears of a collision or that it could break apart.